Open House Tips for Real Estate Agents

 Live Social Media Event

-As briefly discussed above, holding a virtual open house for those who can't attend in person has become a great alternative to the traditional event, especially in the time of COVID-19.
+As briefly discussed above, holding a virtual tour for those who can't attend in person has become a great alternative to the traditional event, especially in the time of COVID-19.
 Virtual houses are a great way to share your available listing while keeping yourself and your community safe.

 Direct Mail Flyers